shrine-maiden-heavy-industries/sol/docs/hardware/bringup_guide.rst

 On Linux, this can be caused by a permissions issue.
 Check first for the presence of your device using ``lsusb``; if you see a device with the VID/PID ``1d50:615c``, your board is present – and you likely have a permissions issue.
-You’ll likely need to install permission-granting udev rules.
+You'll likely need to install permission-granting udev rules.